sthiede/Comparative_Genomics/docs/source/day1_afternoon.md

 ```

-caveat: These filter criteria should be applied carefully after giving some thought to the type of library, coverage, average mapping quality, type of analysis and other such requirements.
+Caveat: This filter criteria should be applied carefully after giving some thought to the type of library, coverage, average mapping quality, type of analysis and other such requirements.

 >ii.
-Remove indels and keep only SNPS that passed our filter criteria using [vcftools](http://vcftools.sourceforge.net/man_latest.html vcftools manual):
+Remove indels and keep only SNPS that passed our filter criteria using [the vcftools manual](http://vcftools.sourceforge.net/man_latest.html):

 vcftools is a program package that is especially written to work with vcf file formats.
-It thus saves your precious time by making available all the common operations that you would like to perform on vcf file using a single command.
-One such operation is removing INDEL infromation from a vcf file.
+It thus saves your precious time by making available all the common operations that you would like to perform on the vcf file using a single command.
+One such operation is removing INDEL information from a vcf file.

-Now, Lets remove indels from our final vcf file and keep only variants that passed our filter criteria(positions with pass_filter in their FILTER column).
+Now, let's remove indels from our final vcf file and keep only variants that passed our filter criteria (positions with pass_filter in their FILTER column).

 ```